MAST1999/Flex-Box/note.md

 The `align-items` property specifies the default alignment fot items inside the flexible container.

-Use the align-self property od each item to override the `align-items` property.
+Use the align-self property of each item to override the `align-items` property.

 The `align-content` property modifies the behavior of the `flex-wrap` property.
-Ut us similar to `align-items`, but instead of aligning flex items, it aligns flex lines.
+It is similar to `align-items`, but instead of aligning flex items, it aligns flex lines.

 There must be multiple lines of items for this property to have any effect.